motykatomasz/Supercomputing-For-Big-Data/Blogpost/lab2blogpost.md

     For the *r5* family, which is supposed to be memory optimized, it creates 1 exectuore per vCore.
 The obvious downside of this approaach is that it’ll not be able to take advantage of running multiple tasks in the same JVM.

-    For the *m5* family which serve as *general purpose*, it opts to always have 2vCores assigned to each executor.
+    For the *m5* family, which serves as *general purpose*, it opts to always have 2 vCores assigned to each executor.
 We can see that it's somewhat balanced approach between memory and compute oriented machines.

     **NOTE**:
     All the results to this point, were obtained using the deafult EMR configuration.